The Parallax: Hypersleep Dialogues

-The Parallax: Hypersleep Dialogues is an extended play by American progressive metal band Between the Buried and Me.
-It was released on April 12, 2011 and was the group's first release through Metal Blade Records after leaving Victory Records in 2010.
+The Parallax: Hypersleep Dialogues is an extended play by the American progressive metal band Between the Buried and Me.
+It was released on April 12, 2011, and was the group's first release through Metal Blade Records after leaving Victory Records in 2010.
 The entire EP was made available for streaming two weeks before its release on March 31, 2011.

 The Parallax: Hypersleep Dialogues is the first release in a two-part concept album suite.
 The second half, The Parallax II: Future Sequence is a full-length album that was released on October 9, 2012.
 Between the Buried and Me made the conscious decision to precede a studio album with an extended play for several reasons, particularly to release a first album on Metal Blade fairly quickly.
 In addition to being part of a concept album series, frontman Tommy Giles Rogers also listed wanting to keep the group's name "out there" and seeking new material to perform at concerts in an interview with MetalSucks.

 In support of the release, Between the Buried and Me toured North America with Job for a Cowboy, The Ocean and Cephalic Carnage during April through May 2011.
 During this tour, the group performed the entire EP, along with several tracks from previous albums, live at all concert dates.

 Concept and story line

 The Parallax: Hypersleep Dialogues is written from the perspective of the characters Prospect 1 and Prospect 2.
 Prospect 1 is a seemingly normal citizen, whereas Prospect 2 is a space pilot tasked with planting human souls on a new planet.

 The first track, "Specular Reflection", opens with Prospect 1 after the events of "Swim to the Moon" (The Great Misdirect).
 Prospect 1 wakes up on an island after attempting suicide by drowning.
 While on the island, he begins having dreams about seeing someone that looks exactly like him.
 Meanwhile, Prospect 2 begins having dreams about being on an island while flying towards the new planet.

 In the second track, "Augment of Rebirth", Prospect 2 begins to develop a god complex as he arrives at the new planet and fulfills his mission.
 At the same time, Prospect 1 signals a passing boat to take him back to civilization.

-In the final track, "Lunar Wilderness", Prospect 1 returns home only to find his it has somehow vanished without a trace.
+In the final track, "Lunar Wilderness", Prospect 1 returns home only to find it has somehow vanished without a trace.
 Prospect 2 flies back to his home planet, discovering it has also disappeared.